Reason4Rec: Deliberative User Preference Alignment of Large Language Models for Recommendation: METHOD

 $\bullet\quad$\textbf{Reasoner Fine-tuning.} Given a historical interaction between user $u$ and item $i$, we propose using target item review $c_{ui}$ to guide the reasoner learning, because users would explicitly explain their preferences in verbalized reviews.
 However, directly using reviews for supervision suffers from noise issues, since user reviews often contain low-quality comments or preference-irrelevant details (see evidence in Section~\ref{sec:impact_of_verbalized}).
 Thus, we employ a generation-then-filter strategy: using ChatGPT first generates diverse reasons why user $u$ might like or dislike item $i$, and a reward model then selects the high-quality reasons based on target item review $c_{ui}$.
 The selected high-quality reasons are used for reasoner learning through SFT.

-\textbf{Reason Generation.} As outlined in Algorithm~\ref{alg:reason_sampling}, given a user-item pair, we repeatedly sample candidate reasons from ChatGPT based on the reasoner prompt and evaluate reasons using the reward model until either a high-quality reason is obtained or the maximum iteration count is reached.
+\textbf{Reason Generation.} As outlined in Algorithm~\ref{alg:reason_sampling}, given a user-item pair, we repeatedly sample candidate reasons from ChatGPT based on the reasoner prompt and evaluate reasons using the reward model until either a high-quality reason is obtained or the maximum iteration count is reached~\footnote{We set the maximum iteration count to 2, as a higher count does not significantly increase the yield of high-quality reasons.}.
 Particularly, to avoid repeatedly generating reasons that contradict the user's binary preference, we incorporate the user's actual rating as a hint, except for the initial generations.
 This is implemented by appending the following hint statement to the reasoner prompt:

 \textbf{Reason Filter.} We introduce a reward model to filter candidate reasons based on their alignment with the target item review $c_{ui}$.
 Considering the alignment, the reward model assigns a score of 1 to high-quality reasons and 0 to low-quality reasons.
 Using this reward model, we can iteratively generate high-quality reasons using ChatGPT for the reasoner fine-tuning.
 The detailed training and inference of the reward model can be found in Section~\ref{sec:reward}.